 In 1988, when Anna Wintour arrived at American Vogue, the editor-in-chief swiftly signed Lindbergh for the magazine.
 He shot Wintour’s first, and at the time revolutionary, American Vogue cover, featuring a model in a Christian Lacroix couture sweatshirt and jeans.

 Lindbergh also photographed the January 1990 Vogue cover that featured Linda Evangelista, Naomi Campbell , Tatjana Patitz, Cindy Crawford, and Christy Turlington, which would become one of the most iconic fashion images of that era.

 Lindbergh was one of the first photographers to incorporate storylines into his fashion editorials.
 His 1990 shoot of Helena Christensen playing a Martian for Italian Vogue is deemed the staring point in the evolution of fashion editorials becoming narratives.
 In 1992 American Harper’s Bazaar put Lindbergh under exclusive contract at the insistence of then editor Liz Tilberis.

-The photographer has shot the Pirelli calendar twice, in 1996 and 2002.
+The photographer has shot the Pirelli calendar three times, in 1996, 2002 and 2017.
 The 2002 calendar featured actresses instead of models for the first time and was shot on the back lot of Universal Studios.
 It was described by feminist Germaine Greer in The Guardian as "Pirelli's most challenging calendar yet."
 Lindbergh is the first photographer in the fifty-year history of the Pirelli calendar to be invited to photograph it for a third time.